 One of the greatest things about longboarding is the enormous range of stances possible.
+Now, you’re learning about how to stand on a longboard.
 The more time you put into honing your positioning, the more you will develop the ideal posture for whatever purpose you are trying to achieve.

-As you practice balancing skills and improve your joints, you will eventually learn to instinctively keep your equilibrium.
+As you practice balancing skills and improve your joints, you will eventually learn to keep your equilibrium instinctively.
 You will discover which posture modifications perform best for you on the type of rides you want to perform with your board.

 I am Michael, and I have been enjoying this fun sport for seven years.
 And nothing is better than having a community to share our passion for those thrilling tricks.
 I am ready to tell you all I know about skateboarding, showing you how to choose a good board and trick to start and how the practice goes.
 Stay tuned!